Greater ManchesterClimate adaptation

-4. Increased investor confidence to invest in NBS projects by providing a visible focus that demonstrates the impact of GI on buildings and the real world returns to the public and urban managers and decision makers and investors; focus on the University of Salford’s Campus living lab.
+4. Increased investor confidence to invest in NBS projects through visibly showing the impact of GI on buildings and the real world returns to the public, urban managers, decision makers and investors.
+This will focus on the University of Salford’s campus Living Lab.

 5. Innovative governance, delivery and procurement mechanisms and processes that are capable of increasing Greater Manchester’s capacity to deliver and maintain NBS projects.

-October 2019: Version 1 of the city Scale Nature Based Solution project pipeline process will be complete with phase 1 of deliverable set of projects identified
+October 2019: Version 1 of the city-scale nature-based solutions project pipeline process will be complete, with phase 1 of deliverable set of projects identified.

-April 2020: funding models and finance mechanism to deliver phase 1 of the Greater Manchester NBS pipeline established.
+April 2020: Funding models and finance mechanisms to deliver phase 1 of the Greater Manchester NBS pipeline will be established.

-April to October 2021: Greater Manchester governance and delivery frameworks set up with delivery vehicle for phase 1 of pipeline procured and contracts for funding and delivery signed.
+April-October 2021: Greater Manchester governance and delivery frameworks will be set up with the delivery vehicle for phase 1 of pipeline procured and contracts for funding and delivery signed.

-October 2021: Nature Based Innovation centre on the University of Salford Campus installed and matured in it’s role as a visible demonstrator and living test lab of the urban green infrastructure approach to combating climate change.
+October 2021: Nature-Based Innovation Centre on the University of Salford campus will be installed and matured in its role as a visible demonstrator and living test lab of the urban green infrastructure approach to combatting climate change.